heremaps/here-data-sdk-typescript/README.md

 https://unpkg.com/@here/olp-sdk-fetch/bundle.umd.min.js
 ```

-To learn how to use the HERE OLP SDK for TypeScript, see the [Getting Started Guide](docs/GettingStartedGuide.md).
+To learn how to use the HERE OLP SDK for TypeScript, see the <a href="https://github.com/heremaps/here-olp-sdk-typescript/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a>.

 ## Development

 ### Dependencies

+The HERE OLP SDK for TypeScript has the following dependencies:

-* npm 6.0.0+ (for installation instructions, see [npm](https://www.npmjs.com/))
+- npm 6.0.0+ (for installation instructions, see <a href="https://www.npmjs.com/" target="_blank">npm</a>)
-* Node.js 10+ (for installation instructions, see [Node.js](http://nodejs.org))
+- Node.js 10+ (for installation instructions, see <a href="http://nodejs.org" target="_blank">Node.js</a>)
-* Lerna.js 3+ (for installation instructions, see [Lerna.js](http://lerna.js.org))
+- Lerna.js 3+ (for installation instructions, see <a href="http://lerna.js.org" target="_blank">Lerna.js</a>)
-* TypeDoc 0.15+ (for installation instructions, see [TypeDoc](http://typedoc.org))
+- TypeDoc 0.15+ (for installation instructions, see <a href="http://typedoc.org" target="_blank">TypeDoc</a>)

-> Note: As an alternative to npm, you can also use Yarn 1+ (for installation instructions, see [Yarn](http://yarnpkg.com))
+> **Note:** As an alternative to npm, you can also use Yarn 1+ (for installation instructions, see <a href="http://yarnpkg.com" target="_blank">Yarn</a>).

 #### Download Dependencies

-To bootstrap the packages in the current Lerna repo, install all interdependent packages, and link any cross-dependencies, run the following command:
+To bootstrap the packages in the current Lerna repository, install all interdependent packages, and link any cross-dependencies, run the following command:

 ```sh
 yarn install && yarn bootstrap
 ```

-#### Build the SDK
+### Build the SDK

-To build a TypeScript source code into a JavaScript code, run the following command:
+To build TypeScript source code into JavaScript code, run the following command:

 ```sh
 npm run build
 ```

-#### Test the SDK
+### Test the SDK

+You can test the build results using unit and integration tests.

-To test the built results with unit tests, run the following command:
+To test the build results using unit tests, run the following command:

 ```sh
 npm run test
 ```

-To test the built results with integration tests, run the following command:
+To test the build results using integration tests, run the following command:

 ```sh
 npm run integration-test
 ```

-#### Test Coverage
+### Test Coverage

 To run unit tests and generate test coverage reports, run the following command: